-Groomers can collect dogs from client's homes as long as they can disinfect their vehicle between collections.
+Groomers can collect dogs from client's homes to undertake grooms for the animal's welfare and not simply for aesthetic reasons.
+Welfare reasons could include on veterinary advice for a skin condition or excessive matting causing the pet discomfort as long as they can disinfect their vehicle between collections.
 Pets from infected or self-isolating households should be collected separately from other dogs in different journeys and after pets from other non-infected households.
 Groomers should assess whether the grooming can be delayed until the household is clear to reduce the risk to themselves and their staff.
-Social distancing should be maintained at all times and the business handover protocol set out by CFSG should be followed with the owner retaining all equipment such as leads.
+Social distancing should be maintained at all times and business handover protocol set out by CFSG should be followed with the owner retaining all equipment such as leads.